albirrkarim/react-speech-highlight-demo/API.md

 <br/>

-**Theres a lot** of function, llm engine and constant that you can import from this package.
+Actually, **Theres a lot** of function, [llm engine](LLM_ENGINE.md) and constant that you can import from this package.
 Here's just few of them.
-When you have buy the package you can just go to the `index.ts` file and see all the function and constant.
+When you have buy the package you can just go to the `index.ts` file and see all the function and constant. the package have a lot of features, ofcourse it have a lot of APIs.

 <details>
   <summary>Show How to import something from the package</summary>